qtm-iisc/QuantumMASALA/DEVELOPER_GUIDE.md

 ## Working on a new feature or bug fix

 <!-- Credit for the instructions: Octopus code documentation. -->
-Before starting to implement some new feature, we recommend you create a new issue on gitlab explaining what you intent to do.
+Before starting to implement some new feature, we recommend you create a new issue on github explaining what you intent to do.
 The next step is to create a branch where to implement some new feature.

 ```bash
 git checkout main